 - Broth: Choose your favorite broth.
 I usually go for a low-sodium option for more control over the salt.
 Water can be used in a pinch but if you do this I recommend double the seasonings.

 - Pasta: Use a medium size pasta like fusilli.
-Long strand like fettucine or spaghetti will also work if broken to fit in the Instant Pot, but they may stick together a bit while cooking.
+Long pasta like fettucine or spaghetti will also work if broken to fit in the Instant Pot, but they may stick together a bit while cooking.
 I recommend cooking longer pasta on the stove then adding it to the pot.

 - Herbs: I use dry herbs for convenience.
 One teaspoon dry herb can be replaced with one tablespoon fresh chopped herb.

 - Dry chickpeas: The chickpeas do not need to be soaked because they are cooked for a while in the Instant Pot.
-You can use up extra chickpeas in this instant pot chickpea curry.
+You can use up extra chickpeas in this Instant Pot chickpea curry.

 - Sauté.
 Start by sautéing your onions, carrots, and celery in a bit of olive oil until the onions are translucent and starting to brown.
 Sprinkle with salt.